N-REU Program Dates: June 1–August 8, 2015

 You can have organic farmer's market fruits and vegetables delivered to your apartment through Plow to Porch Organics.
 I've used this service before and it is very good.
 I suggest a Family box for an apartment with 4 people in it.
 I recommend that you email them and let them know when you will leave the apartment and pay them up front only for the time that you would like your food delivered.

-Or you can go to the farmer's market to pick out your own food (highly recommended).
+Or you can go to the farmers' market to pick out your own food (highly recommended) There is a farmers' market on UCSB's campus on Wednesdays.

 The apartments will not collect mail, so if you think you’ll receive mail during your 10-week stay here, you’ll need to rent a P.O. box.
 To rent one, go to the post office at the University Center (UCEN for short, M–F, 9 am–4 pm) and pay in cash or by check (no credit cards).
 Cost: $15/quarter + $5 key deposit which they will get back if key is returned.
 The P.O.
 Box system will also work for packages.